 When drafting the promise to purchase, the real estate broker must discuss each phase of the buying process with the buyer in order to avoid surprises along the way.
 This step must include an analysis of the buyer’s needs and objectives and an evaluation of his financial capacity.
 It is up to the broker to ensure that the buyer clearly determines what he is looking for based on his means.

-Should the buyer or the seller be notified, before the signing of the deed of sale, of any defect or irregularity whatsoever affecting the declarations and obligations of the seller, the buyer has a recourse provided under clause 10.5 of the Promise to purchase form (for the Promise to purchase – Divided co-ownership (PPD) form, it’s under clause 10.7).
+Should the buyer or the seller be notified, following the fulfilment of conditions, but before the signing of the deed of sale, of any defect or irregularity whatsoever affecting the titles of the immovable or the declarations and obligations of the seller, the buyer has a recourse provided under clause 10.5 of the Promise to purchase form (for the Promise to purchase – Divided co-ownership (PPD) form, it’s under clause 10.7).
 If the buyer learns that the immovable has a defect or irregularity (e.g. an inground pool encroaching on a Hydro-Québec servitude), he is not bound to purchase the immovable with this irregularity.

 Clause R2.2 of the mandatory form Annex R – Immovable, the so-called “first refusal", generates a lot of questions from brokers and consumers.
 In fact, the OACIQ Info Center receives many calls to this effect.
 Followings are a few clarifications to help understand how it works.